droglenc/NCMTH207/resources/Syllabus-Current.md

 <br>

 #### Incomplete Grades
-An incomplete grade will be given ONLY in extreme circumstances that are beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
+An incomplete grade will be given ONLY in extreme circumstances that are beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the capsone assignment.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").
 Please communicate with me immediately if something major happens for which you think an incomplete grade is appropriate.

 #### Midterm Grades
 I will submit a "midterm grade" for you approximately half-way through the semester.
 This grade will by my best guess at your lowest possible final grade (not your overall grade at that time).
 I assign this "worst-case" midterm grade because I believe that it is better to know the worst rather than the best-case scenario at that point of the semester.
 Of course, see me if you have questions about your midterm grade.